-Forty-five mL samples fixed with a final concentration of 0.5% glutaraldehyde were collected into 50 mL centrifuge tubes for M. major counts and stored at -20 °C. Prior to analysis, the samples were slowly thawed to 4 °C and analyzed using an imaging flow cytometer (FlowCAM, Fluid Imaging, Inc.).
+Forty-five mL samples fixed with a final concentration of 0.5% glutaraldehyde were collected into 50 mL centrifuge tubes for Mesodinium counts and stored at -20 °C. Prior to analysis, the samples were slowly thawed to 4 °C and analyzed using an imaging flow cytometer (FlowCAM, Fluid Imaging, Inc.).
 A minimum of 1000 particles with diameter >5 m was captured and the images were filtered using VisualSpreadsheets software version 3.1 (Fluid Imaging, Inc.) according to size.
-Those resembling M. major were selected based on visual inspection and enumerated.
+Those resembling Mesodinium were selected based on visual inspection and enumerated.
 Flow rates were calculated using VisualSpreadsheets software, allowing for the quantification of cellular abundances.

 RESULTS